 Is lemon juice good for acne?

-Lemon juice consumed as part of a wider recipe is useful: it stimulates bile and liver function, provides vitamin C for healing, and inhibits tyrosinase to reduce dark spots.
+Lemon juice as part of a wider recipe adds vitamin C and flavour, but it should not be used directly on skin or treated as an acne cure.
 Do not apply lemon juice topically to skin as its acidity can cause irritation and photosensitivity.
 The benefit is internal, not external.

 Which vegetable juice is best for skin?